olliebennett/homepicker/README.md

 # HomePicker

-Build a list of interesting homes and automtically pull in (and backup) data from Zoopla.
+Build a list of interesting homes and automatically pull in (and backup) data from Zoopla/Rightmove.

 ## Setup